jiechenmc/SBUNotes/Class/CSE311/(2) OS Overview.md

 <h1> 3 Master </h1>
 GUI are abstraction for the user
-Libraries are abstraction of the hardware
-Drivers are abstraction of the software
+Libraries are abstraction of the hardware for software Drivers are abstraction of the software for hardware manufacturers